 What you should pack to Thailand?

-Tylynol is a paracetamol you will find anywhere in Thailand.
+Tylenol is paracetamol you will find anywhere in Thailand.
 It is for the common headache, mild fever and cold.
 It ranges somewhere around 0.31 to 0.47 USD.

 However, if you are someone with specific diseases or have some allergies, then it is better to bring medicine from your home.
 For instance, if you have particular medicines for BP, diabetes and the like, it is better to carry sufficient medicines that you can use for the whole trip.
 These medicines may be available in Thailand too but you need to spend a lot of time searching for it or getting a doctor script.
 Some shops do not give uncommon medicines without a prescription.

-So, if you want something that is not party wear and has a good quality, then you must carry clothes on your own.
+So, if you want something that is not party wear and has good quality, then you must carry clothes on your own.
 The laundry is very cheap in Thailand.
-So, you can carry less clothes and wear it in a rotation after laundry.
+So, you can carry fewer clothes and wear them in rotation after the laundry.

 3. Jacket- Thailand is a tropical getaway and so you may be exclaiming about why you need a jacket!
-That’s one reason why most of the travellers do not bring a jacket.
-This is also influenced by the season and the place you go in Thailand.
+That’s one reason why most of the travelers do not bring a jacket.
+This is also influenced by the season and the place you go to Thailand.

-One more reason you will need a jacket for is, if you are planning to move from city to city in Thailand, bus is the cheapest way.
-The AC buses are freaking cold and you cannot do it without a jacket.
+One more reason you will need a jacket for is, if you are planning to move from city to city in Thailand, the bus is the cheapest way.
+The AC buses and Chiang Mai get freaking cold and you cannot do it without a jacket.

 5. International Driving License– It is compulsory to have an international driving license even if you have hands-on experience in driving.
 At least carry a copy of your original license when you travel around Thailand in a scooter or car.
 If you get unlucky, you will be charged somewhere form 15.70 to 31.40 USD as fine.
 You don’t need that, right?

 Deodorants are not sold in the dry form.
-Even if its is there, it is definitely a challenging task to find it.
-Most of the popular brands are available in 7 Eleven but all come in the gel roll on form.
-Perhaps, if you have really sensitive skin or perfer dry sticks, it is better you pack your own.
+Even if it is there, it is definitely a challenging task to find it.
+Most of the popular brands are available in 7 Eleven but all come in the gel roll-on form.
+Perhaps, if you have really sensitive skin or prefer dry sticks, it is better you pack your own.
 If you are going the islands in Thailand make sure you pack the four pack.
 It can get very hot.

 What not to bring to Thailand?

-Laundry – Yes, as we said before in this blog, laundry is very cheap in Thailand.
-So, you can bring fewer clothes and wash it regularly with the laundry services available.
+Laundry-Yes, as we said before in this blog, laundry is very cheap in Thailand.
+So, you can bring fewer clothes and wash them regularly with the laundry services available.

 Jeans– It is not necessary for you to pack jeans to Thailand if you are visiting in Summer.
 They are too heavy and occupy a lot of space in your bag.

-Shoes– Do not bring your whole foot wear collection to Thailand.
-One pair of shoes is more than enough as your feet will be kissed only by flip flops most of the times.
-If you are going south i suggest you bring a pair of water shoes.
+Shoes– Do not bring your whole footwear collection to Thailand.
+One pair of shoes is more than enough as your feet will be kissed only by flip flops most of the time.
+If you are going south I suggest you bring a pair of water shoes.
 This will help you when you are going in and out of the water.

-The above are from our experience of what not to bring and to bring to Thailand.
-But, every traveller has his own way of packing things.
+The above is from our experience of what not to bring and to bring to Thailand.
+But, every traveler has his own way of packing things.
 Do let us know in the comments below if we have missed out on something.

-Most likely if you fly into Thailand you will be flying into Bangkok.
+Most likely if you fly into Thailand you will be flying into Bangkok or Chiang Mai.
 Make sure you stay at least one day for all the top attractions and if you are a first timer to Thailand, read our blog on where to go in Thailand and what best you can do there!